snayfach/MIDAS/README.md

 PhyloCNV consists of three main modules:
 * Species Abundance Estimation: reads are aligned against database of phylogenetic marker genes
 * Pan-Gene Presence/Absence & Copy Number: reads are aligned against clusters of reference genomes for abundant species
-* Single-Nucleotide-Variant Prediction:reads are aligned against representative genomes for abundant species
+* Single-Nucleotide-Variant Prediction: reads are aligned against representative genomes for abundant species and samtools mpileup is used to call variants

 ### Requirements
 Python dependencies: